potatoeggy/eifueo/docs/sph3u7.md

 ### Fundamental units

-Every other SI unit is derived from fundamental units.
+Every other SI unit is derived from the fundamental SI units.
 Memorise these!

 | Quantity type | Unit | Symbol |
 | --- | --- | --- |